Install Infinite Scale on a Server

 and start the deployment as described above.

-When done, recheck the traefik logs and when all is fine, you can access your instance, see First Time Login.
+When this is done, check the traefik logs again, and if all is well, you can access your instance, see First Time Login.

 Solving First Startup Issues